 They like the under-eaves where you have one roof coming over the top of another one, and there’s a nice little warm spot under there.
 They start digging holes to try to live inside your attic.
 We can use wire mesh or metal pans to keep them from getting in.

 The latest critters I’ve seen are flickers, our native woodpeckers.
 We’ve all heard them out in the woods.
 And they are destructive.
 When they’re pounding on trees and wood, they’re typically looking for food.
 When they’re pounding on metal, making a lot of noise, it’s probably a male looking for a girlfriend.

 I’ve got a great picture of one that got up on top of a tile roof.
 He hammered this thing so hard that he actually went through the metal and made a gaping hole going down into the roof.

 This homeowner had no idea.
 He said, “You know, I’ve heard some pounding up there.
 I didn’t know what it was.”
 Yeah, that’s a woodpecker.

 Now, we can’t stop a woodpecker from pounding on your roof, but we can make some changes, maybe install stronger material that they can’t get through.
-We can’t stop a raccoon from getting on your roof, but we may be able to stop them from getting in your home.
+We can’t stop a raccoon from getting on your roof, but we may be able to stop them from getting into your home.

 Give us a call.
 We’re going to check it out and see how the critters are affecting your roof.
-If the animal is already inside, we may need you to call the animal control guy to come get it out.
+If the animal is already inside, we may need you to call the animal control guy to come to get it out.
 Then we will cap the hole off, and figure out how to prevent it in the future.